 On 2 August 1989, the MDM organised and implemented its first major national campaign since the start of the state of emergency.
 Campaigns differed in each region, but acts of civil disobedience were generally encouraged throughout the country.
 For example, the segregation laws of hospitals around the country were challenged by protestors, leading to the admission of more than 200 Blacks to former hospitals for Whites.

-The result of the MDM Defiance Campaign was that police restraint was used during civilian marches and protests for the first time in the history of apartheid.
 Permission for the MDM to stage further protest marches was granted, which marked a major turning point in the apartheid government and their reaction to anti-apartheid movements.

 • Wallis, F. (2000).
 Nuusdagboek: feite en fratse oor 1000 jaar, Kaapstad: Human & Rousseau.